 Tracking political news and regional legislator voting records on environmental and energy issues.

-See how Appalachian congressional representatives voted on several environmental issues during April and May 2016.
+See how Appalachian legislators voted on several environmental topics in April and May 2019.